bl831/bl831-web/beamline/beamtime/index.md

 You do not need to have an active badge to collect remotely.

-Coordinate with [George](mailto:gmeigs@lbl.gov) about shipping or dropping off your dewar.
+Coordinate with [Mehagan](mailto:MHopkins@lbl.gov) about shipping or dropping off your dewar.
 You will also need to give him your crystal information.
-George will set up your crystals for remote collection.
+Mehagan will set up your crystals for remote collection.

 Shipping address: